Omaha Storm Chasers: American Association (1969–1997)

 The Omaha Royals were established in 1969 as members of the American Association (AA) to serve as the Triple-A affiliate of the Kansas City Royals, who were a product of the 1969 Major League Baseball expansion.
 Omaha's team was named for and owned by their Major League Baseball (MLB) affiliate.
 Their home ballpark was Johnny Rosenblatt Stadium, which was built in 1948.

 Managed by Jack McKeon in their inaugural 1969 season, the Royals won the American Association championship with an 85–55 record, six games ahead of the second-place Tulsa Oilers.
 McKeon was selected for the AA Manager of the Year Award.
 In 1970, he led the Royals to win the Eastern Division title with a 73–65 record.
 In the best-of-seven postseason playoffs, Omaha defeated the Denver Bears, 4–1, to win their second league championship.
 They then advanced to the Junior World Series to face the Syracuse Chiefs, champions of the Triple-A International League, but they lost the series, 4–1.
 McKeon won a second Manager of the Year Award, and outfielder George Spriggs was selected as the AA Most Valuable Player (MVP).
 Though Omaha was unable to qualify for the playoffs over the next five seasons, two Royals were chosen for league awards during this stretch: second baseman Jim Wohlford as the 1972 Rookie of the Year and Mark Littell as the 1973 Most Valuable Pitcher.
+Many players from those early teams helped the Major League Royals win four out of five AL West titles from 1976 to 1980, culminating in a World Series appearance in 1980.